okyeron/OMX-27/Docs.md

 ## Concepts

 OMX-27 is a MIDI Keyboard and Sequencer.
-Both USBMIDI and hardware MIDI (via 1.8" TRS jack) are supported.
+Both USBMIDI (in/out) and hardware MIDI out (via 1.8" TRS jack) are supported.
 Various "modes" can be accessed with the encoder and specific functions, parameters or sub-modes can be accessed with the encoder or key-presses/key-combinations.

 Sequencer modes have 8 patterns (tracks).
 Sequencer modes currently send MIDI clock and transport control (start/stop) by default.